chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Examples/BSP/readme.txt

 clock (SYSCLK) to run at 180 MHz.

 This example shows how to use the different functionalities of LCD, MEMS, touchscreen and RF EEPROM (only with daughter board ANT7-M24LR-A) by switching between all tests using USER button.

-Firstly, use the joystick button to move a pointer inside a rectangle (up/down/right/left) and change the pointer color(select).

 Touchscreen example: after the touchscreen calibration, use the touchscreen functionality to activate all colored circles inside a rectangle.